 Empowerment and Education

 Students with Autism Spectrum Disorder (ASD) are the fastest growing diversity group entering higher education across the nation.
-Research shows that only 40% of students with ASD will complete their degrees, yet with appropriate supports individuals on the Autism Spectrum can thrive.
+Unfortunately, research shows that only 40% of students with ASD will complete their degrees.
 The Raven Scholar program is a free, donations-based support service for University of Idaho students with ASD and has a retention and graduation rate of 80%!
 We’ve shown that with support and tailored education, students with ASD can be highly successful!

-Students on the spectrum are accepted to the colleges on their own merit, but all too often, they soon begin to flounder because of the lack of structure.
-Supports for challenges typically seen with individuals on the Autism Spectrum are not built into the accommodations required by the Americans with Disability Act, nor are they addressed in other typical student services.
-With recognition of this gap in U of I services for students with ASD, Tom Alberg and Judi Beck of the Raven Trust generously donated seed funds to develop such supports in the Raven Scholars program.
+The kinds of support needed for the challenges faced by students with ASD are not built into the accommodations required by the Americans with Disability Act, nor are they addressed in other typical student services.
+With recognition of this gap in U of I services for students with ASD, Tom Alberg and Judi Beck of the Raven Trust generously donated seed funds to develop such supports through the Raven Scholars program.
 The program launched in 2011 with just four students.
 Now, and for the past three years, we've had to enact a waitlist and are working on ways to serve more students through a tiered service model starting this fall.
 This new model is intended to meet the ever-growing demand to serve more incoming students, while continuing to provide an ASD-specific resources for continuing students.